Cop takes the Fifth, won’t testify in lawsuit over friend’s shooting

 The federal case involved Patrick Kelly, his service weapon, and his friend, Michael D. LaPorta.
 A lawyer for the friend’s family has said there is “overwhelming evidence” that Kelly shot LaPorta.
 That lawyer also alleged that Chicago Police circled the wagons to protect one of their own.

-The contentious trial at the Dirksen Federal Courthouse that has already dragged on for two weeks.
+The contentious trial at the Dirksen Federal Courthouse already has dragged on for two weeks.

 At issue is whether the city of Chicago failed to rein him in before a bullet from Kelly’s service weapon wound up in the head of LaPorta on Jan.
 12, 2010.
 The shooting left LaPorta permanently disabled.